Smartsheet (NYSE:SMAR) Releases FY 2022 Earnings Guidance

-A number of research firms recently issued reports on SMAR.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price target on shares of Smartsheet from $65.00 to $76.00 in a research note on Thursday, March 18th.
-KeyCorp upped their price target on shares of Smartsheet from $82.00 to $84.00 and gave the company an overweight rating in a research note on Wednesday, March 17th.
-Zacks Investment Research raised shares of Smartsheet from a sell rating to a hold rating in a research note on Wednesday, May 19th.
-JPMorgan Chase & Co. raised shares of Smartsheet from a neutral rating to an overweight rating and set a $83.00 price target on the stock in a research note on Tuesday, March 23rd.
-Finally, BMO Capital Markets decreased their price target on shares of Smartsheet from $86.00 to $83.00 and set an outperform rating on the stock in a research note on Wednesday, March 17th.
-They noted that the move was a valuation call.
-Five equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-The company currently has an average rating of Buy and a consensus price target of $75.81.
+A number of equities analysts recently weighed in on the stock.
+DA Davidson reaffirmed a neutral rating on shares of Smartsheet in a research note on Wednesday, May 5th.
+Citigroup lifted their price target on shares of Smartsheet from $65.00 to $76.00 in a research note on Wednesday, March 17th.
+Wells Fargo & Company decreased their price objective on Smartsheet from $72.00 to $70.00 and set an equal weight rating for the company in a report on Thursday, June 3rd.
+Wolfe Research initiated coverage on Smartsheet in a report on Wednesday, April 28th.
+They set an outperform rating and a $75.00 target price on the stock.
+Finally, KeyCorp lifted their price target on Smartsheet from $82.00 to $84.00 and gave the stock an overweight rating in a report on Wednesday, March 17th.
+Five research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+The stock currently has an average rating of Buy and a consensus price target of $75.81.

-In other news, CEO Mark Patrick Mader sold 20,000 shares of the company’s stock in a transaction dated Tuesday, June 8th.
-The shares were sold at an average price of $63.02, for a total value of $1,260,400.00.
-Following the transaction, the chief executive officer now directly owns 379,331 shares in the company, valued at $23,905,439.62.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, Director Geoffrey T. Barker sold 6,750 shares of the company’s stock in a transaction dated Tuesday, May 11th.
-The stock was sold at an average price of $55.40, for a total transaction of $373,950.00.
-Following the completion of the transaction, the director now owns 457,299 shares in the company, valued at $25,334,364.60.
+In other news, CEO Mark Patrick Mader sold 30,000 shares of the stock in a transaction on Wednesday, March 24th.
+The stock was sold at an average price of $64.73, for a total transaction of $1,941,900.00.
+Following the completion of the transaction, the chief executive officer now owns 454,178 shares in the company, valued at approximately $29,398,941.94.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Brent Frei sold 50,100 shares of Smartsheet stock in a transaction dated Friday, June 11th.
+The stock was sold at an average price of $63.89, for a total value of $3,200,889.00.
+Following the completion of the sale, the director now directly owns 2,605,562 shares of the company’s stock, valued at approximately $166,469,356.18.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 216,394 shares of company stock worth $13,617,501.
-Company insiders own 6.07% of the company’s stock.
+Over the last ninety days, insiders have sold 353,915 shares of company stock valued at $22,525,886.
+Insiders own 6.07% of the company’s stock.

 Smartsheet, Inc engages in managing and automating collaborative work.
 Its platform provides solutions that eliminate the obstacles to capturing information, including a familiar and intuitive spreadsheet interface as well as easily customizable forms.
 The company was founded by W. Eric Browne, Maria Colacurcio, John D.